Access conditions to the Museum

 - The Founder’s Collection has a maximum capacity of 160 people.
 Specific rooms within the collection, such as the Egyptian Art Room and the René Lalique Room, have a maximum capacity of 4 people.

-- The temporary exhibitions taking place in the Lower Gallery of the Founder’s Collection have a maximum capacity of 25 people.
+- The temporary exhibition ‘René Lalique and the Age of Glass.
+Art and Industry’, taking place in the Lower Gallery of the Founder’s Collection, has a maximum capacity of 25 people.

 - The Museum Shop is limited to 3 visitors at any one time.